 \section{Introduction}

-One of the main objectives of the LHC physics program in Run-2 is to discover new phenomena beyond the Standard Model (SM) of particle physics.
-Following the tight constraints set on many Beyond the Standard Model (BSM) scenarios by the Run-1 LHC analyses, a large spectrum of still BSM viable models require very exclusive final states in small regions of the phase space.
-One other central piece of the LHC physics program is the precision SM measurements of electroweak and QCD processes, as well as a complete mapping of the various Higgs boson couplings and parameters.
-In order to meet these research objectives data samples with very high statistics must be used for the searches and the measurements.
-To maximize the amount of data to be collected by the detectors, the LHC is constantly increasing the luminosity delivered to the experiments.
-This constitutes a challenge for the trigger and data acquisition system of the LHC experiments because of the limited CPU and storage available.
+\IEEEPARstart{O}{ne} of the main objectives of the Large Hadron Collider (LHC) physics program in Run-2 is to discover new phenomena beyond the Standard Model (SM) of particle physics.
+Following the tight constraints set on many Beyond the Standard Model (BSM) scenarios by the Run-1 LHC analyses, a large spectrum of still viable BSM models require very exclusive final states in small regions of the phase space.
+Another central piece of the LHC physics program is the precision measurement of electroweak and quantum chromodynamics (QCD) processes, as well as a complete mapping of the various Higgs boson couplings and parameters.
+In order to meet these research objectives, data samples with very high statistics must be used for the searches and the measurements.
+To maximize the amount of data collected by the detectors, the LHC is constantly increasing the luminosity delivered to the experiments.
+This constitutes a challenge for the trigger and data acquisition (TDAQ) system of the LHC experiments because of the limited CPU and storage available.

-During Run-1, the ATLAS trigger system operated efficiently at instantaneous luminosities of up to $8\times10^{33}$ cm$^{-2}$ s$^{-1}$ and primarily at center-of-mass energies of 7 and 8 TeV\footnote{For a full description of the ATLAS detector, see~\cite{bib:atldetec}}.
-In Run-2, the center-of-mass energy increased to 13 TeV, enhancing the total proton-proton (pp) cross section by more than a factor of two (depending on the physics processes), therefore increasing the trigger rate, by more than 100\%.
-In addition, changes in the LHC beam parameters resulted in an increase of the instantaneous luminosity by a factor of up to about 3, with a number of pp-interactions per bunch-crossing (in-time pile-up) reaching 80 in 2017.
-Finally, a reduction of the bunch spacing from 50 ns to 25 ns added interactions from neighboring bunch-spacing (out-of-time pile up).
-These changes in the LHC operation, designed to allow for the experiments to take larger statistics data samples, made the Run-1 trigger menu completely unsustainable.
+During Run-1, the ATLAS trigger system operated efficiently primarily at center-of-mass energies of 7 and 8 TeV and at instantaneous luminosities of up to $8\times10^{33}$ cm$^{-2}$s$^{-1}$\footnote{For a full description of the ATLAS detector, see~\cite{bib:atldetec}}.
+In Run-2, the center-of-mass energy increased to 13 TeV, enhancing the total proton-proton (pp) cross section by more than a factor of two, therefore increasing the trigger rate by more than 100\%.
+In addition, changes in the LHC beam parameters resulted in an increase of the instantaneous luminosity up to a factor 3, with up to 80 pp-interactions per bunch-crossing (in-time pile-up) in 2017.
+Finally, a reduction of the bunch spacing from 50 ns to 25 ns added interactions from neighboring bunch-spacing (out-of-time pile-up).
+These changes in the LHC operation, designed to allow for the experiments to take data samples with larger statistics, made the Run-1 trigger menu completely unsustainable.
 To preserve the physics program of the experiment, a significant upgrade of the ATLAS trigger system was needed for Run-2.